ymichel/Geolocation-Plugin/readme.txt

 1. Editing a post
 2. Viewing the location in a post
-3. Showing all posts providing location informatiob
+3. Showing all posts providing location information
 4. Showing all posts of a particular category by adding a custom field

 == Changelog ==